Pitrified/recipinator/README.md

 We shove all this info into the data model, then we can edit the recipe to add more info.

+This is an enhanced version of the edit recipe page, with more details to be ready for a copy paste.

 ### Browse recipe

 Search by title, ingredients, tags, time.